mbraha/Home-Inventory/README.md

    Install it for your OS.
 [MongoDB Install Instructions](https://docs.mongodb.com/manual/installation/)

-   MongoDB must be run at the same MONGO_URI used in `config.py`.
+   MongoDB must be running at the same MONGO_URI used in `config.py` for the application to use the database.

 # Install